 Speaking of the sick, Jean-Jacques Rousseau groaned : "So many people between God and me...".
 Here is the diagnosis of a certain Josef Ratzinger for those who who have the same desease :

 It is for us a scandal that God must be communicated by a whole external apparatus : the Church, the sacraments, dogma, or even simply the preaching (kerygma), in which one takes refuge readily to attenuate the scandal, and which however is also something external.
 Vis-a-vis with all that the question arises : Does God live in the institutions, events or words ?
 Doesn't the Eternal reach each one of us from the inside ?

 And then there are those who spend their time complaining about the bad example given by the popes of the Renaissance.
-As those of today are more presentable, one falls back on the the Vatican.
+As those of the twentieth century are more presentable, one falls back on the the Vatican.
 Von Balthasar wrote a book entitled : "The anti-Roman complex".
 Of this work, he will write later :

 a work of which the sale was difficult, because none of those who suffered from this disease bought it !